Central Coast Council area

 Compiled and presented in profile.id by .id, the population experts.

-Analysis of individual income levels in the Central Coast Council area in 2011 compared to Regional TAS shows that there was a similar proportion of people earning a high income (those earning $1,500 per week or more) and a higher proportion of low income people (those earning less than $400 per week).
+Analysis of individual income levels in the Central Coast Council area in 2016 compared to Regional TAS shows that there was a similar proportion of people earning a high income (those earning $1,750 per week or more) as well as a similar proportion of low income people (those earning less than $500 per week).